Which do you trust more: A billboard on the highway or a recommendation from your best friend?

 The Podia website builder makes it easy for creators like Mallika to add testimonials to their site.
 All you have to do is open your site editor and add a new section:

-And if you're not using Podia, sign up today and create your website 100% for free .
+And if you're not using Podia, sign up today to try Podia free for 30 days.

 But landing pages and sales page copy aren't the only way to leverage testimonials.
 If you collect full customer case studies, you can use case studies as lead magnets in exchange for visitors' email addresses.